wfordwfu/deployment-template/README.md

 ---
-title: Deployment Project Template last revised: 2022/04/16
+title: Deployment Project Template last revised: 2022/07/31
 ---

 Project in development

 This is just a learning/demonstration of several different tools in the DevOps/GitOps space.
-My ultimate goal is to have a unified environment running tools locally to develop in a kubernetes environment, but to also quickly deploy a "production" ready application.
-In my case, I'm probably going to target a single vm running K3s/K3OS for flexibility/cost reasons.
+My ultimate goal is to have a unified environment running tools locally to develop in a kubernetes environment, but to also quickly deploy a "production" ready environment and application on prem or cloud.

 The goal is to create a solution where this can be accessed via [Visual Studio Code](https://code.visualstudio.com/) and the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.